loginom/loginom-help-en-omegat/data/processors/integration/soap-request.md

 * Request Identification.
    * **One request per input request row**: each row of the input table contains parameters of one request to the service.
-   * **Идентификатор запроса — поле входного набора** — каждый запрос формируется из нескольких строк входной таблицы с совпадающим идентификатором.
+   * **Request identifier - input data set field**: each request is generated from several input table rows with matching identifier.
 It is required to select the identifier field from the list of the input data set fields.

 > **Note**: As the input data set with the request parameters is optional, when it is not provided, the SOAP service call node will send the only SOAP request without parameters.